PineappleIOnic/Decentraland-Electron-Client/README.md

 [![Greenkeeper badge](https://badges.greenkeeper.io/PineappleIOnic/Decentraland-Electron-Client.svg)](https://greenkeeper.io/)

-An standalone client for the Decentraland Network
+An electron client for the Decentraland Network

 This is essentially the Decentraland website within an electron container with some CSS injected and discord RPC support